TimotheeL/rundown/Specs.md

 ### Mixing Different Recoveries

-Sometimes, specifying a single recovery is not enough, and more granularity is required.
+Sometimes, specifying a single recovery is not enough for a set, and more granularity is required.
 For example, a workout may mix different rep types, or have increasing or decreasing recovery time throughout the workout.
 Here are a few ways that can help with this.

 #### Arithmetic Operations as Recovery

-The **action component** of a recovery (or time / distance for **Static** and **Walk** recoveries) can reference the repetition it follows by using the `rep` keyword, which can be used as a variable to perform basic arithmetic operations on it.
-The scope of what is supported is limited. `rep` can only be referenced once, and it must always be referenced at the very beginning of the **action component** of the recovery segment.
+It is possible to reference the repetition a recovery follows by using the `rep` keyword, which can be used as a variable to perform basic arithmetic operations on it.
+When doing so, the operation becomes the action component of the recovery segment.
+The scope of what is supported is limited. `rep` can only be referenced once, and it must always be referenced at the very beginning of the recovery.

 `rep` can be multiplied or divided by an integer with the `x` and `/` characters, respectively. e.g `rep / 2` or `rep x 4`.
 Time or distance can then be added to or subtracted from it, with `+` and `-`.
 No more than 2 operations are allowed (a multiplication or division, followed by a multiplication or subtraction). for example, this is **not allowed**: `rep x 4 + 2mn - 7s`.
 To make this legal, it would have to be re-written as `rep x 4 + 1:53`.
 Parenthesises are mandatory around the arithmetics operation.